-International Women’s day is on Wednesday 8th March 2023.
+International Women’s day is on the 8th of March every year.
 This is a day celebrated by women (and men) globally, and a chance to celebrate and educate on the rights and successes of women.
 One important right of a woman is to choose to leave a marriage if she is unhappy.
 This was only permitted in the early 20th century with the introduction of the Matrimonial Causes Act 1923 enabling women to seek divorce, but only on the basis of their spouse’s adultery (prior to this only men had this right).
 In further development more than 50 years later, the Matrimonial Causes Act 1973 gave women greater rights over assets and property upon divorce, interestingly divorce applications later tripled within a decade.
 In our experience, we have noted that overall more women than men have applied for a divorce.

 Unfortunately, women who seek a divorce can also be victims of domestic abuse.
 Statistics published by the Women’s Refuge reflect that 1 in 4 women in England and Wales will experience domestic abuse in her lifetime.
 To put this figure into perspective, if you work with 8 women, 2 of them could be victims of domestic abuse.
 Can you imagine this of the women you work with?
 Most likely not, as many women never report their abuse.

 Perpetrators of domestic abuse are usually described as narcissistic and misogynistic.
 These terms are widely used by the public and media, yet many people still do not understand what these characteristics look like in real life.
-To help women better understand the characteristics of abusers, I will be talking about the typical behaviours associated with narcissism and misogyny.
+To help women better understand the characteristics of abusers, we will be talking about the typical behaviours associated with narcissism and misogyny.

 Narcissism

-A narcissist is described a person who has an excessive interest in or admiration of themselves.
+A narcissist is described as a person who has an excessive interest in or admiration of themselves.
 This definition is not entirely helpful, as noticing whether a person has a high admiration of themselves is difficult.
 Exploring the behaviours a narcissist displays when dating provides a clearer picture of their characteristic.

 Narcissists will often ‘love bomb’ the person they are dating.
 In real terms they will claim to have fallen in love very fast and make extravagant and over the top declarations of love.
 The purpose of this is to make the other person feel loved and very special early on in order to trap them in the relationship.
 Once they feel trapped the narcissist will then begin to reveal their true selves.
 Can you ever think of a time where someone told you they loved you after a first date?